NamTNDEV/tiktok-ui-project/README.md

 # Overall
-A cloning project from Tiktok.
+A cloning project from Tiktok